Trusted WordPress tutorials, when you need them most.

 For more details on creating menus, take a look at our beginner’s guide to WordPress navigation menus.

-Upon activation, you need to visit the Appearance » Menus page and switch to the ‘Manage Locations’ tab.
+Upon activation, you’ll need to navigate to Appearance » Menus from your WordPress dashboard.
+Then, switch to the ‘Manage Locations’ tab.

 From here, you’ll see the list of available menu locations defined in your WordPress theme and the menus that are currently displaying.